bob123456678/TrainControl/Readme.md

     - Optimized UI performance (removed several UI actions from the main thread)
     - Fixed bug where the "start autonomous operation" button would remain greyed out after closing the graph window

-* v1.10.0 [8/6/23] (New feature: reversing points for one-click parking & station priority)
+* v1.10.0 [Beta] (New feature: reversing points for one-click parking & station priority)
     - Added `reversing` as a possible point type.
 These points or stations are used for shunting and will reverse arriving trains.
 They can be traversed only through a manually triggered path and will never be chosen in autonomous operation.
     - In autonomous operation, locomotives inactive for longer than `maxLocInactiveSeconds` seconds will now be prioritized (set to 0 to disable)
     - In autonomous operation, locomotives placed on non-stations via the UI will no longer be started automatically.
 This allows the use of such points as designated parking spots even if they are not reversing stations.